MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 A4 43 D4 ... # the bool list compacted into a bitstring, pad the last 1 byte with
              # extra zeros on the right if necessary

-// Note: Edited on 8/18 to include 4-byte length of bits in the bitstring to fix ambiguity between the zero-padding and true zeros in the bitstring
+// Note: Edited on 8/18 to include 4-byte length of bits in the bitstring to remove any ambiguity between the zero-padding and true zeros in the bitstring
 ```

 Another important property of the unsigned-transaction and signed-transaction representations is that they are reversible.
 The `unsigned_transaction_string` is then a `JSON` input (stringified) conforming to the following schema: